-Through my San Francisco immigration law practice, I work with many L1 visa applicants throughout the United States.
-The L1 visa is available to workers from companies outside of the United States who are coming to this country to work for a parent company, a subsidiary or a company legally connected to the company they are working for in their land of origin.
+Through my immigration law practice in Sacramento, I work with many L-1 Visa visa applicants throughout the United States.
+The L-1 Visa is available to workers from companies outside of the United States who are coming to this country to work for a parent company, a subsidiary or a company legally connected to the company they are working for in their land of origin.

-The L1 visa allows applicants to work for a specific company.
-Unlike the H1 B, there is no cap on this particular visa.
+The L-1 Visa allows applicants to work for a specific company.
+Unlike the H1-B Visa, there is no cap on this particular visa.
 The supply is limited by the actual number of jobs and an applicant and the company meeting the proper criteria.

-The spouse of a L1 visa holder may work in this country but their minor dependents may not.
-The spouse, who would be on an L2 visa, must apply for authorization to work.
-That is done once in the U.S. Once approved, they would be allowed to gain employment.
+The spouse of a L-1 Visa holder may work in this country but their minor dependents may not.
+The spouse, who would be on an L-2 visa, must apply for authorization to work.
+That is done once in the United States.
+Once approved, they would be allowed to gain employment.

 Best to Ask

-It never hurts to and it’s often best to ask an immigration lawyer if you have any questions regarding an L1 visa.
-I monitor immigration law changes from my San Francisco office and presently reforming various aspects of the law has become a hot-button issue in the U.S. and that means that there are frequent changes in the law and USCIS policy.
+It never hurts to and it’s often best to ask an immigration lawyer if you have any questions regarding an L-1 Visa.
+I constantly monitor immigration law changes and presently reforming various aspects of the law has become a hot-button issue in the U.S. and that means that there are frequent changes in the law and USCIS policy.